-Our nonprofit organization has a skilled team of qualified, certified interpreters who provide professional American Sign Language Interpreting in Colorado, Wyoming, and beyond.
+Our nonprofit organization has a skilled team of qualified, certified interpreters who provide professional American Sign Language Interpreting.
+Our services include remote video interpreting for clients throughout the United States.
+For clients in Colorado and Wyoming, we can provide in-person or remote interpreting, depending on your needs and situation.
 Our team connects organizations and individuals with the best interpreter for each situation based on the language need, interpreter preference, event type, and geographic area.

 To learn more about the ways we serve those who are Deaf or Hard-of-Hearing, please contact our office and ask to speak with our Interpreting Coordinator.

 Connections provides professional interpreting services throughout the United States through remote video interpreting.
 We have a professional remote video interpreting studio in Greeley, Colorado that can provide top-quality services.
 For clients in Colorado and Wyoming, our interpreters can also provide in-person ASL interpreting.
 We can interpret for you anywhere that telephone and Internet service are available!

 Our Connections scheduler works to match the best Interpreting Service Provider for each client based on language need, customer and client preference, geographic area, skills, and experience.
 Certified and non-certified Interpreting Service Providers are available.
 Each has been carefully evaluated to match the appropriate needs of the service situation and the client.
 Please let us know if you have a preference when you schedule your interpreting.